SamWibatt/prewish-blinky/README.md

 ## objective

+* Blink IceStick onboard green LED
+* Create a peripheral to blink the LED according to an 8-bit mask
+    * on for "1" bit, off for "0"
+    * each bit ~1/10 second
+    * e.g. 8'b10100000 does two quick blinks and a pause, repeatedly
+    * it uses a simple interconnect (see under purpose.)
+* and whatever other modules are necessary to drive the peripheral

+## purpose
 * I'm new to HDLs but done a little bit of digital design
 * Learning Verilog now that there are open source tools and cheap dev hardware (as of writing on 7/30/19!)
-* Ramping up to learning Wishbone b4 classic pipelined (say).
+* Ramping up to learning [Wishbone b4 classic pipelined (pdf)](https://cdn.opencores.org/downloads/wbspec_b4.pdf) (say).
     * So I can get used to writing interconnects
-    * I don't like "Master" and "Slave" so I'm calling things "Mentor" and "Student", or M and S
+    * I don't like the terms "Master" and "Slave" so I'm calling things "Mentor" and "Student", or M and S
     * Simplified interconnect:
         * all active high like Wishbone
         * reset line global to the interconnect